IraAngeles-IBM/SCDF-INNOVATION-CHALLENGE/README.md

 2. As well as a quick tutorial on using IBM Watson Studio for Data Scientists joining the competition!

-Any questions pls reach out to us via slack channel
+Any questions please reach out to us via slack channel